ICDCs focus is on the research and demonstration needs of Saskatchewan’s irrigation farmers. ICDC works to ensure that these

 needs are met.

-There are currently 28 irrigation districts that collect and pay an annual levy on behalf of their members.
+There are currently 25 irrigation districts that collect and pay an annual levy on behalf of their members.
+Of these 25 irrigation districts three are winding down and will be dissolved in the near future.
 In addition, the Ministry of Agriculture pays a levy on behalf of all non-district irrigators in Saskatchewan.
 ICDC also seeks grants and other governmental and industry support.
 Collectively, these funds provide ICDC with the resources to carry out its mandate, as defined by the Saskatchewan Irrigation Act 1996.

 Through innovation, the Irrigation Crop Diversification Corporation stimulates and services the development and expansion of sustainable irrigation in Saskatchewan.